freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 SecureDrop Workstation connects to your SecureDrop instance's API via the *Journalist Interface*.
 In order to do so, it will need the *Journalist Interface* address and authentication info.
 As the clipboard from another VM cannot be copied into ``dom0`` directly, follow these steps to copy the file into place:

-- Locate an *Admin Workstation* or *Journalist Workstation* USB drive.
+- Locate a Tails-based *Admin Workstation* or *Journalist Workstation* USB drive.
 Both hold the address and authentication info for the *Journalist Interface*; if you also want to copy the journalist user's password database, use the *Journalist Workstation* USB drive.

 - Connect the USB drive to a USB port on the Qubes computer, then use the devices widget in the upper right panel to attach it to the ``vault`` VM.
 There will be 3 listings for the USB in the widget: one for the base USB, one for the Tails partition on the USB, labeled ``Tails``, and a 3rd unlabeled listing, for the persistent volume.
 Choose the third listing.